Pinot Around the Globe, Explained

 📸: Verve Wine

 Although Pinot Noir has only been cultivated in Oregon for the last 70 years, the grape has certainly made a mark on this Pacific Northwestern state.
 Often compared to Burgundy because of its shared latitude (though ultimately wildly different), Pinot Noir from Oregon tends to achieve great balance and structure thanks to the state’s overall cooler climate, morning fog, and proximity to moderating marine air.
 Pinot Noir from Oregon often shows notes of cranberry, tart cherry, and earth, loaded with mouthwatering acidity and well-integrated tannins.
-On your next Oregon Pinot discovery, don’t let the wines from Lingua Franca and Hope Well pass you by!
+On your next Oregon Pinot discovery, don’t let the wines from Lingua Franca and Walter Scott pass you by!

 South American Pinot Noir?
 You bet.
 Although often overshadowed by its bigger and bolder neighbor Malbec, Patagonia’s moderating winds, high-elevations, and overall cool climate make for excellent growing conditions for Pinot Noir-- and growers are taking notice.
 Wines of Argentina reports that over the last decade, Pinot Noir plantings within the country have grown a whopping 70%.
 Medium-bodied and firm, these fruit-forward bottles show incredible balance and food-friendly nature.
 Not sure what to get the Pinot Noir lover in your life that has it all?
 Surprise them with a bottle from Patagonia.
 We recommend checking out the highly terroir-reflective single-vineyard bottlings from Chacra.